sbesson/idr0000-lastname-example/README.txt

 idr0000: The example study
 ==========================

-The metadata for IDR studies are contained within a directory starting with the IDR accession number (here: 0000) followed by the last name (in letters only) of the first author followed by a descriptive term for the study (here: "example").
+Tab-delimited metadata for IDR studies is defined in a directory starting with the IDR accession number (here: 0000) followed by the last name (in letters only) of the first author followed by a descriptive term for the study (here: "example").

-Files within top-level directory define metadata for the entire
+Files within the top-level directory define metadata for the entire
 study:

  * idr00000-study_HCS.txt: an example study file for use with